What do you think of as a small business?

 7) Lead Generation and Outreach

 It used to be the mark of an effective salesperson to call up a prospect with no pre-existing relationship and close the deal.
 Cold calling was a waste of time except for a chosen few.
 But cold calling has been replaced by something else: warm calling.
-Content marketing, social media marketing and more has thawed potential prospects before you even pick up the phone (hopefully.)
+Content marketing, social media marketing and more have thawed potential prospects before you even pick up the phone (hopefully.)

 Use these tools to help you create a better connection, including finding emails and making that instant connection.
 But how do you know where to start?
 Buy that list from a huge database?
 Probably not.
 You need tools like Sales Navigator and LeadFuze to help create customized lists that are more likely to match up to your sales targets and goals.